 In partnership with: Anissa Touati Corporation for Mexico

-The concrete run-down structures of the Fair, considered as one of the most important legacy of modern architecture in the Middle East, will be in dialogue through contemporary art, with the citadel, a monument to the layers of history.
-The locations current states provoked reflection, in the context of the exhibition, on cyclical time and the cycles of collapse.
+The concrete rundown structures of the Fair, considered as one of the most important legacies of modern architecture in the Middle East, will be in dialogue through contemporary art, with the citadel, a monument to the layers of history.
+The locations’ current states provoked reflection, in the context of the exhibition, on cyclical time and the cycles of collapse.

-The contemplation of the life and death of civilisations can be traced back to the medieval Tunisian-born historian Ibn Khaldoun, who suggested that historical cycles function in a loop, starting as Umran Badaoui (bedouin civilisation) evolving into Umran Hadari (urban civilisation) before collapsing.
-Recent studies by American historian, Joseph Tainter on the collapse of complex societies, like the ancient Egyptians, Greeks and Mayas, show there are several possible causes for their downfall, including natural disasters, wars, and epidemics.
+The contemplation of the life and death of civilizations can be traced back to the medieval Tunisian-born historian Ibn Khaldoun, who suggested that historical cycles function in a loop, starting as Umran Badaoui (bedouin civilization) and evolving into Umran Hadari (urban civilization) before collapsing.
+Recent studies by American historian Joseph Tainter on the collapse of complex societies, like the ancient Egyptians, Greeks and Mayas, show that there are several possible causes for their downfall, including natural disasters, wars, and epidemics.
 But one theory can be singled out.
-When a society becomes highly stratified, it is more likely to fall, as the cost of maintaining it is high.
-In the aftermath of the collapse of modernism or as Bruno Latour actually suggested we have never been modern, scientists affirm that since the anthropocene era, our future decline will be caused by an impending ecological disaster due to global warming.
-If -human beings, nature, and even history - functions cyclically, it is possible to think about the limits of progress and the cost that entails.
+When a society becomes highly stratified, it is more likely to fall, as the cost of maintaining it is too high.
+In the aftermath of the collapse of modernism – or as Bruno Latour actually suggested, we have never been modern – scientists affirm that since the Anthropocene Era, our future decline will be caused by an impending ecological disaster due to global warming.
+If civilization – human beings, nature, and even history – functions cyclically, it is possible to think about the limits of progress and the cost that it entails.

 Karina El Helou